 Quadrant 2: Not urgent yet important

-The second quadrant contains tasks that aren’t time-sensitive but critical to your main goal.
+The second quadrant contains tasks that aren’t time-sensitive but are critical to your main goal.
+These are non urgent tasks that are still vital for success.
 While they don’t require immediate attention, you should place them next to the first quadrant on your priority list.

 Filling up quadrant 2 is not as easy as identifying activities in other quadrants.
 That’s because we tend to tie more importance to urgent work.